-An organisational chart, more commonly known as an org chart, is a useful tool that businesses can use to display the structure of their company.
+An organisation chart, also known as an org chart or organisational chart, is a useful tool that businesses can use to display the structure of their company.
 Presented in the form of a flow diagram, the chart helps to show the relationships between different departments and employees.

 Maybe you need a clear visual aid to communicate your business structure to new employees, or there’s some confusion about who is reporting to who.
 The org chart can be used as a management tool to improve team performance, for planning purposes or simply as a visual personnel directory.

-The following are the different types of org chart, each of which is designed to match a specific company structure.
-It’s important to choose the right type that best suits your own business.
+Each type of organisation chart is designed to match a specific company structure, so it’s important to choose the right type that best suits your own business.

 See how our software can help